gogiasss/coffee_tracker/README.md

 ## 🇬🇧 English Version

 ### Introduction
-This Privacy Policy describes how the **DrinkLess** application ("we", "us", or "our") collects, uses, and discloses information about you.
+This Privacy Policy describes how the **My coffee counter** application ("we", "us", or "our") collects, uses, and discloses information about you.
 This application is designed to help you track caffeine consumption and calculate safe sleep times based on your physiological parameters.

-**DrinkLess operates as an offline-first application.** We do not transmit your personal data to external servers.
+**My coffee counter operates as an offline-first application.** We do not transmit your personal data to external servers.

 ### 1. Information We Collect
 To provide the core functionality of the app (calculating caffeine metabolism and daily limits), we collect the following **User Data**: